termx-health/fhir-to-uml/README.md

 - Enhances interoperability and accelerates the development of healthcare IT systems.
 - Expands TermX platform functionality, promoting open-source healthcare solution advancement.

+## Demo

+You can try FHIR to UML convsion in the our sandbox [fhir-uml-converter.online](https://fhir-uml-converter.online).

 ## Requirements

 - **Java 21 or above** (tested with OpenJDK)